 Judging the root of a problem

 Customer feedback is crucial, but so is checking its accuracy, says Helen Björk.
-Customer pains can have many causes and solving them may be out of the company's reach.
+Prospective customer pain points can have many causes, and solving them may be out of the company's reach.

 "Because some of that feedback, especially around usability or product, might not be fixed, studies say there are many reasons why they're experiencing that problem"

 Then, Northmill Bank combines users' opinions together with competitors’ approaches toward similar issues.
 As a result, they decide whether there’s any action they can take to solve the problem.
 (Source: How to Build a Bank That Solves Real Customer Problems? interview)